-- 1. The provider must inform SCDHHS of the provider's organizational structure including the Provider personnel with authority and responsibility for employing qualified personnel, ensuring adequate staff education, in-service training and employee evaluations.
+- The provider must inform SCDHHS of the provider's organizational structure including the Provider personnel with authority and responsibility for employing qualified personnel, ensuring adequate staff education, in-service training and employee evaluations.
 The provider agency shall notify SCDHHS within three (3) working days in the event of a change in the agency administrator, address, phone number or an extended absence of the agency administrator. - The provider must provide SCDHHS with a written document showing the organization, administrative control and lines of authority for the delegation of responsibility down to the hands-on participant care level staff at contract implementation.
 The document should include an organizational chart including names of those currently in the positions.
 Revisions or modifications to this organizational document must be provided to SCDHHS.
 It is recommended that this document be readily accessible to all staff.

-PERSONAL CARE II, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE
+PERSONAL CARE, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE

 - 3. Administrative and supervisory functions shall not be delegated to another agency or organization. - 4.
 The provider agency shall acquire and maintain for the duration of the contract liability insurance and worker's compensation insurance as provided in Article IX, Section D of the Contract.
 The provider is required to list SCDHHS CLTC as a Certificate Holder for informational purposes only on all insurance policies using the following address: Post Office Box 8206, Columbia, SC 29202-8206. - 5.
 The provider will develop and maintain a Policy and Procedure Manual that describes how activities will be performed in accordance with the terms of the requirements of the contract.
 The Policy and Procedure Manual shall be available during office hours for the guidance of the governing body and personnel and will be made available to SCDHHS upon request. - 6.
 The provider must comply with Article IX, Section Z of the Contract regarding safety precautions.
 The provider must also have an on-going infectious disease program to prevent the spread of infectious diseases among its employees. - 7.
 The provider shall ensure that key agency staff is accessible in person or by phone during compliance review audits conducted by SCDHHS and/or its agents.
 Providers are required to keep documentation records, including medical records, in chronological order. - 8.
 The provider will ensure that its office is open and staffed by qualified personnel during the hours of 10:00 a.m. to 4:00 p.m., Monday through Friday.
 Outside of these hours, the Provider agency must be available by telephone during normal business hours, 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Failure to maintain an open and staffed office as indicated will result in sanctions as outlined in section G, last paragraph.
 The provider must also have a number for emergencies outside of normal business hours.
 Participant and personnel records must be maintained at the address indicated in the contract and must be made available, upon request, for review by SCDHHS. - 9.
-The provider must have an effective written back-up plan in place to ensure that the participant receives the PC II, CPCA, HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services as authorized.
+The provider must have an effective written back-up plan in place to ensure that the participant receives the PCPC, CPCA, HASCI Attendant Care, HASCI Agency Respite, ID/RD Agency Respite, CS Agency Respite, PCSC Respite, and MCCW Respite services as authorized.
 Whenever the provider determines that services cannot be provided as authorized, the Case Manager/Service Coordinator must be notified by telephone for SCDDSN or Phoenix conversation for CLTC participants immediately.
 Telephone calls must be documented in participant's record.
-The provider must maintain documentation of the use of the backup plan in the participant's file. - 10.
-The provider shall update holidays in Phoenix; the provider is not required to furnish services on those days.
-PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite provider agency must not be closed for more than two (2) consecutive days at a time, except when a holiday falls in conjunction with a weekend.
-If a holiday falls in conjunction with a weekend, a PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite provider agency may be closed for not more than four (4) consecutive days.
+The provider must maintain documentation of the use of the backup plan in the participant's file.

-PERSONAL CARE II, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE
+PERSONAL CARE, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE